- 2 cups butter, softened

 - In a large bowl, cream butter and sugar until light and fluffy.
 Beat in eggs and vanilla.
 In another bowl, whisk flour, baking soda and salt; gradually beat into creamed mixture.

 - Divide dough into four portions; tint one red, one green, one orange and one yellow.
-Shape each into a disk; wrap in plastic wrap.
+Shape each into a disk; wrap in plastic.
 Refrigerate 30 minutes or until firm enough to roll.

 - Preheat oven to 350°.
 On a lightly floured surface, roll each portion of dough to 1/4-in. thickness.
 Cut with a floured 3-in. leaf-shaped cookie cutter.
 Place 2 in. apart on greased baking sheets.